mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 </body>
 </html>
 ```
 - To complete the initial setup, add the views that will provide the administration tools, although they will contain placeholder messages at first.
-Add a `Orders.html` View to the `Views/Admin` folder with the content shown below
+Add a `Orders.cshtml` View to the `Views/Admin` folder with the content shown below

 ```
 @model IQueryable<Order>